zavalalabs/zavalalabs.github.io/_posts/2024-06-09-OPNSense-Followup.md

 ### 3. **Firewall Rules**

-  Some of the default rules that are created by the OS itself can be a bit odd.
-I ran into a few issues where the main default rules that get created during the initial configuration were blocking such simple things such as DNS even tho a rule was created after the fact to allow for DNS to work on that network.
+ Some of the default rules created by the OS itself are odd.
+I ran into a few issues where the main default rules created during the initial configuration were blocking such simple things as DNS, even though a rule was made after the fact to allow for DNS to work on that network.
+This would be the ideal case for most people needing to create a secured network for home labs or testing.
+However, the biggest issue is that when the user makes a rule that would overrule the default rule, it would not work.
+This was a pain point as I had to go back and forth between the rules to figure out what was blocking the traffic.
+It was thankfully easy to find once you open the logging for the interface you are trying to troubleshoot, but it takes some weird times to actually get this to work.
+At one point, for the rule to work correctly, I had to remove the network entirely and recreate it to make the rulesets I wanted to have in place for them to work.
+This was very frustrating as this could have been an artifact

 ### 4. **VPN**